 - reduce the number of people coming into hospitals where they may come into contact with other people and spread the virus

-- ensure staff are not overwhelmed and stretched too far by the additional strain on services, which could be due to staff sickness and self-isolation as well as the higher numbers of patients needing care and overnight hospital stays due to coronavirus.
+- ensure staff are not overwhelmed and stretched too far by the additional strain on services.
+This might be due to staff sickness and self-isolation as well as the higher numbers of patients needing care and overnight hospital stays due to coronavirus.

 Who should I contact about my antenatal and postnatal care appointments?

-You should contact your GP surgery or local maternity unit in order to be connected to an appropriate continuity team or named community midwife so you can discuss any questions or concerns you might have and to check on arrangements for all scheduled and future appointments.
-If you are unsure when your next appointment is you should make contact as above to help us care for you.
+Contact your GP surgery or local maternity unit to be connected to an appropriate continuity team or named community midwife.
+You can discuss any questions or concerns you might have, and check on any scheduled and future appointments.

-Can I still attend my antenatal/postnatal care appointments?
+Can I still attend my antenatal and postnatal care appointments?

-If you are advised to attend an appointment by your local maternity team, this is because the need for the appointment to help reduce the risk of complications for you and your baby is greater than your risk of being exposed to coronavirus.
+If you are advised to attend an appointment by your local maternity team, this is because the need for the appointment (to reduce the risk of complications for you and your baby) is greater than your risk of being exposed to coronavirus.

-If you are currently self-isolating with suspected or confirmed symptoms of coronavirus, and you have an appointment scheduled in the coming days, you should telephone your continuity team or community midwife, or local maternity unit, to inform them.
+If you are currently self-isolating with suspected or confirmed symptoms of coronavirus, and you have an appointment scheduled in the coming days, you should telephone your continuity team or community midwife, or local maternity unit, to let them know.

 Your upcoming appointment will be reviewed by the maternity team looking after you and your baby.
 You will then be advised whether your appointment is urgent and a home appointment is required, or whether your appointment can be safely delayed.